James McNally, who has been dubbed by the national newspapers as “The Dog Bite Solicitor”, wins another No Win No Fee dog injury claim.

-The dog’s owners continued to be reluctant to involve their insurers. we therefore began to take steps to gather evidence in support of Mrs C’s claim so that court proceedings could be issued if required.
+The dog’s owners continued to be reluctant to involve their insurers.
+We therefore began to take steps to gather evidence in support of Mrs C’s claim so that court proceedings could be issued.

 Medical evidence was obtained from a Consultant Plastic Surgeon and this report was sent to the dog’s owners along with details of Mrs C’s losses and expenses and a realistic offer to settle.

-A little later a response was received from representatives of the dog’s owners insurers confirming that they were now investigating.
+A little later a response was received from representatives of the dog owner’s insurers confirming that they were now investigating the case.

-We entered into negotiations with the insurer’s representatives with a view to concluding the claim without the need to commence court proceedings.
-This led to an out of court settlement agreement being reached under which Mrs C received a compensation pay-out which was well in excess of the Defendant’s original £250 offer.
+We entered into negotiations with the insurance company and this led to an out of court settlement agreement being reached under which Mrs C received compensation that was well in excess of the dog owner’s derisory £250 offer.

-If you would like us to pursue your No Win, No Fee dog injury claim then call us for a free case assessment on 0808 139 1606 or email specialist dog bite injury lawyer James McNally direct at [email protected]
+If you would like us to pursue your No Win No Fee dog injury claim then call us for a free case assessment on 0333 888 0404 or email specialist dog bite injury lawyer James McNally direct at [email protected].